Being a footballer means so much more than running around a field and kicking a ball.

 5. Mohamed Salah

 When we saw a skinny Mohamed Salah leave Chelsea for Roma, most of us probably thought we’d never see him again in the Premier League.
-137 league goals, a Champions League trophy, and a Premier League trophy later, he’s one of the greatest attacking players we have witnessed in the league.
+One hundred thirty-seven league goals, a Champions League trophy, and a Premier League trophy later, he’s one of the greatest attacking players we have witnessed in the league.

 Salah has only missed three games for Liverpool in his time at the club and has been the first name on the team sheet ever since he made his debut in 2018.
 He combines immense strength, stamina, and agility to fight off the physical defenders of the Premier League to become a goal-scoring winger.

 Perhaps Mo Salah goes under the radar as one of the fittest footballers in the world.
-But as one of the very few on this fit football players list to maintain his fitness to dominate at the top level in three different countries, his fitness shouldn’t go unnoticed.
+But as one of the very few on this fit footballers list to maintain his fitness to dominate at the top level in three different countries, his fitness shouldn’t go unnoticed.
+The winger regularly works on building his muscle mass and follows a strict diet.

 6. James Milner

-Seen by some as a mediocre English footballer, Milner has denied the “haters” by continuing to be a mainstay in one of the Premier League’s greatest teams.
+Seen by some football fans as a mediocre professional football player, Milner has denied the “haters” by continuing to be a mainstay in one of the Premier League’s greatest teams.
 His impressive playing record backs that up.

 He’s played 853 games (and counting) since his league debut in 2002.
 Winning three Premier League trophies, two FA Cups, and a Champions League along the way!

-Whenever you see pictures or videos of the notoriously painful pre-season at Liverpool, he is always smiling.
+He is always smiling whenever you see pictures or videos of the notoriously painful pre-season at Liverpool.
 His coach, Jurgen Klopp, admires him as one of the fittest athletes he has ever seen.
-And at 37, he continues to blow people away with his dedication to fitness.
+And at 37, he continues to blow people away with his dedication to proper fitness and training.

 7. Lionel Messi